A two-day climb of Monte Paradiso (4,061 m)

 Price includes

-Led by 1 U.I.A.G.M.-certified high-mountain guide.
+Led by 1 state-qualified high-mountain guide

 Price doesn't include

-Transport or carpooling to the meeting point
+Transport or carpooling to the meeting point (it is customary for clients to give the guide a lift)

 Rescue, search and repatriation insurance & cancellation, interruption and luggage insurance